jorge07/hollywood/docs/concepts/module-context.md

 - In the *Affiliate Bounded Context*: a Player can't play, can't withdraw, can't contact support...
 - In the *Casino Bounded Context*: a Player we don't care about *referer links* or related.

-> The reason behind aModule is to define boundaries in the scope of a particular aggregate.
-General rule: 1 Aggregate - 1 Module.

 ## A Module in Hollywood-js

 **ModuleContext** can be used as DDD Modules and also as an isolation form for features that may promote or not in the future to his own Module.
+The scope of your module depends on your business and rules.

 A Module Context in Hollywood context defines: